kratos06/codedog/UPDATES.md

 2. Develop more specialized scoring criteria for different file types
 3. Further improve report presentation with visual charts
 4. Deeper integration with CI/CD systems

+## TODO
+1. Implement better handling of large diffs in GitLab API (currently limited to 20 files per diff)
+2. Add support for local repositories in repo-eval command
+3. Add more detailed statistics in the summary report